Manuel-Miguez/FullTimeForce/backend/README.md

  npm run start:debug # Start project Local Host
 ```

-## Development server
+## Documentation of the End Points

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:3535/`.
+When the server is running.
+Navigate to `http://localhost:3535/api` (port depends on `.env.development` file).
 The application will automatically reload if you change any of the source files.

 ## Contact